LSRathore/vic-auto/README.md

 # vic-auto

 This python script generates soil parameter and vegetation parameter files for Variable Infiltration Capacity (VIC) Hydrologic Model.
+The script `vic_auto.py` also prepares the elevation/snow band file, if required.

 Use *force_auto.py* to generate forcing files.
 Necessary files have been provided with documents.